drlukeparry/pyslm/docs/examples/basic_visualisation.rst

 the `pyslm.geometry` module, therefore the user should ensure any scan paths conform to this structure.
 Nevertheless, other functions exist for visualising geometry paths.

-The visualisation tools are available in the `pyslm.visualise` module.
-The :meth:`~pyslm.visualise.plot` function is the main visualisation tool.
+There are numerous visualisation tools  available in the :mod:`pyslm.visualise` module.
+The :meth:`~pyslm.visualise.plot` function is the main technique for plotting scan paths.
 The function takes a :class:`~pyslm.geometry.Layer` object as input and a set of arguments to control its behavior.
 The plot function can be used to visualise the three layer geometry types:

 * :class:`~pyslm.geometry.ContourGeometry` - A set of contour vectors